-From oils and masks to leave-in conditioners, there are hundreds of hair products out there which claim to repair and strengthen dry, damaged and over-processed hair.
+From oils and masks to leave-in conditioners, there are hundreds of hair products out there that claim to repair and strengthen dry, damaged and over-processed hair.
 But most hair specialists would argue that nothing works quite like Olaplex.

 The hair treatment system (which contains the patented molecule bis-aminopropyl diglycol dimaleate) treats all types of damage, from chemical (keratin, colour, perms and relaxers) to mechanical (brushing, tugging and drying), as well as heat styling and environmental damage, for example sun exposure.